Bayt-al-Hikmah/FastifyJs/Workshop1/Workshop1.md

 We restart the app (`node app.js`) and visit `http://127.0.0.1:3000/user/Alice`.
 The response is "Hello, Alice!".

-**Explanation**: The `:username` in the route path acts as a placeholder, capturing the value from the URL (e.g., `Alice` in `/user/Alice`).
+The `:username` in the route path acts as a placeholder, capturing the value from the URL (e.g., `Alice` in `/user/Alice`).
 This value is available in `request.params.username`, allowing us to create personalized responses.
 Fastify’s parameter handling is intuitive and efficient, similar to other frameworks but optimized for performance.

 ### URL Query Arguments